The best collection of long haul flight tips, that make cramped spaces and hours on a plane so much better!

 I didn’t realize how bad it was for others until I flew with my ex to Europe.

 I knew enough to arrive to the airport early so we wouldn’t have to rush or if he was “randomly chosen” for additional screening.

 When you travel with someone who has tattoos it’s good to give yourself extra time to reach the departure gate.

 Things went so smoothly, until we got on the plane and I realized we were a bit unprepared for his first long haul flight.

-Our long haul flight tips
+Long haul flight tips

 Unless I’m flying on Air France where delicious French cheese is included, I generally order a vegan meal.

 Travel Neck Pillow

 But unbelievably many still planes that don’t have power sources at the seats.
 This means your iPhone is probably going to die before you land and you’ll be forced to listen to on-flight music.

 As soon as the flight settled in the person in front of us fully reclined their seat.
-This left 12 inches between Dave’s face and his television screen.
+This left 12 inches between my ex’s face and his television screen.